 If you’ve had traditionally fermented sauerkraut, Kimchi tastes somewhat similar.
 Imagine combining that with spicy Korean flavors.
 It’s so good!
 You just have to try it.

-Kimchi is made through a process called lacto-fermentation, which is a traditional method for preserving foods, primarily vegetables.
-It’s also used to make real sauerkraut and things like my Spicy Carrots recipe and my Lacto-Fermented Orange Juice recipe.
+Kimchi is made through a process called lacto-fermentation, which is a traditional method for preserving foods (primarily vegetables).
+It’s also used to make real sauerkraut and other cultured recipes like Spicy Carrots, Homemade Sour Cream and Fermented Orange Juice.

-All you need to make lacto-fermented foods like this Kimchi is the right balance of veggies, salt and water (and any spices you may want to add).
-The salt is a very important ingredient because it helps to kill the harmful bacteria and allow the “good” bacteria (Lactobacillus) to grow.
+All you need to make lacto-fermented foods like Kimchi is the right balance of veggies, salt and water (and any spices you may want to add).
+Salt is a very important ingredient because it helps to inhibit the growth of harmful bacteria and allows healthy bacteria (Lactobacillus or lactic acid bacteria) to grow.
 The sugar helps this process along too.

 You can also add a vegetable starter culture to boost your ferment, but it’s not always necessary.
 Cultures for Health is my favorite place for fermentation supplies – they have an awesome Fermented Veggie Starter Kit if you plan to make fermented foods regularly.